 Throughout the Middle Ages, St. John's Wort continued to be a popular remedy for mental and physical ailments.
 Folk healers and herbalists used it to treat conditions like melancholy, neuralgia, and nervous disorders.
 Its reputation as a "mood lifter" persisted through the centuries, leading to its widespread use in various cultures.

+Are there such things as mood enhancers or mood supplements?
 In modern times, scientific interest in St. John's Wort has grown significantly, particularly in its potential to alleviate symptoms of depression and improve mood as well as happiness.
 Numerous studies have been conducted to evaluate its efficacy, and the results have been promising.